Need to talk? Call 1800 882 436.

 • express their feelings and needs politely

-• stick to a task
+• stick with a task

-• deal with frustration
+• cope with frustration

 It helps if your child can talk about their age and recognise and write some numbers.
 They don’t need to be able to chant a set of numbers.